We are a research group focusing on composite ice materials and ice construction

-In the past, we have areadly successfully finished four big ice
+in Eindhoven University of Technology.
+In the past, we have already successfully

-projects, of which the largest ice dome and tallest ice tower in
+finished several big ice projects, which we have buildt the largest ice dome and the

 The part below will give a short summary of the most important ice projects/structures in the past.
 The oldest “ice” structures known are igloo’s made from snow blocks.
 They are shaped like a cate-noid to avoid tensile stresses.
 The gaps in between the blocks are filled with snow.
 The heating in the igloo will melt the inner surface of the igloo.
 Later this melting water will freeze again making a layer of ice.
 The layer of ice formed at the inside of the igloo will make it a continues structural shell and contributes to the strength of the igloo.

 A Japanese variant of the igloo is the Japanese “Kamakura”.
 A ”Kamakura” is a Japanese traditional snow hut, which has been built since the beginning of the 20th century.
 The snow hut is formed by digging out snow from a small pile of natural wet snow.
 The Kamakura is usually constructed with uncompacted snow, resulting in small dimensions because of the low mechanical properties (Kokawa T. 2002).